YeeTone/A4-CS102A-2022Spring/documents/Assignment4.md

 `public boolean refundProduct(Product product);`

-**(Bonus)**:
-Return the `product` to the store where it was sold and get the money back.
+**(Bonus)**: Return the `product` to the store where it was sold and get the money back.
 Return `true` if this customer has indeed purchased this product before and `false` otherwise.
 Note that the `shoppingCart` and `wallet` of this customer should be updated accordingly.
 In addition, the corresponding store should enable the refund process to update the `productList` and `income`.

+## Tips
+* We prepared a [bilingual helping document(双语帮助文档)](https://docs.qq.com/doc/DTHpIRUJYV2t6ZnRz?u=c34e7d60b7bf4c3384a73627fee73747) for this assignment.
+Please refer to this document first if you have any trouble solving the problems.
+* We prepared sample test cases for Q1 and Q2, along with a documentation explaining how you could use JUnit to run these tests locally.
+Although OJ uses a different set of test cases, the sample tests are useful for testing and debugging purposes.

 ## Submission
 You need to submit `BigBinary.java` for question 1, `Product.java`, `Store.java`, `Customer.java` and `SortBy.java` for question 2. **Notice that you should NOT contain any Chinese character in the submitted java files.**